 We provide 3-month practical training courses and mentoring opportunities on agribusiness and entrepreneurship to vulnerable young people.
 This enables them to obtain higher agricultural yields, access the job market and eventually set up their own agricultural business.
 We also provide ongoing psychological support delivered by our social workers and peer educators.
 We aim to improve well-being and reduce vulnerability for all young participants.

 Rebuilding young lives affected by war and conflict

-Decades of war and conflict in northern Uganda has left many young children orphans.
-Many children live in homes with no adults, where young people under eighteen assume the role of carer for their siblings.
+Decades of war and conflict in northern Uganda have left many young children orphans.
+These children live in homes with no adults, where young people under eighteen assume the role of carer for their siblings.